hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 Real modest merit, I shall e'er befriend.
 >
-> Chassee.
+> Chassée.
 My modesty and merit, I presume,
 >
 > Are real; nothing false do I assume;
 >
 > Mine is the fashionable Stile you'll find,
 >
-> In which there,S grace and elegance combin'd;
+> In which there,S grace and elegance combined;
 >
 > Here are some brilliant steps, I trust you'll say,
 >